united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 ## Device & Container Infrastructure

-The Device & Container Infrastructure forms the foundational layer of the United Manufacturing Hub's architecture, streamlining the deployment and setup of critical software and operating systems across devices.
+The Device & Container Infrastructure lays the foundation of the United Manufacturing Hub's architecture, streamlining the deployment and setup of essential software and operating systems across devices.
 This infrastructure is pivotal in automating the installation process, ensuring that the essential software components and operating systems are efficiently and reliably established.
 It provides the